ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - `subnetID` is the Subnet whose current validators are returned.
 If omitted, returns the current validators of the Primary Network.
-- `nodeIDs` is a list of the nodeIDs of pending validators to request.
+- `nodeIDs` is a list of the NodeIDs of pending validators to request.
 If omitted, all pending validators are returned.
 If a specified nodeID is not in the set of pending validators, it will not be included in the response.
 - `validators`: